Changissnz/goals/README.md

 things.

 Come on.
 Join the bandwagon.
 Think big
 things!
 Do big things!
 Change the world!
+Never mind the simple things that you have
+never bothered to try to do, or the many
+flaws you must have from doing big things
+all the time!
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------

 Copyright 2024 Richard Pham